GregDritschler/tekton-tutorial/README.md

         - /kaniko/executor
       args:
         - --dockerfile=${inputs.params.pathToDockerFile}
-        - --destination=${outputs.resources.built-image.url}:${inputs.params.imageTag}
+        - --destination=${inputs.params.imageUrl}:${inputs.params.imageTag}
         - --context=/workspace/git-source/${inputs.params.pathToContext}
 ```

 A task can have one or more steps.
 Each step defines an image to run to perform the function of the step.
 This task has one step that uses the [kaniko](https://github.com/GoogleContainerTools/kaniko) project to build a docker image from source and push it to a registry.

-The task requires two resources:
-* An input resource of type `git-source` that defines where the source is located
+The task requires an input resource of type `git-source` that defines where the source is located.
-* An output resource of type `image` that defines the registry to which the image is pushed

 Note that the resources are simply abstract arguments to the task.
-We'll see later how they become bound to PipelineResources which define the actual resource to be used.
+We'll see later how it becomes bound to a PipelineResources which defines the actual resource to be used.
-This makes the task reusable with different git repositories and image registries.
+This makes the task reusable with different git repositories.

 A task also can have input parameters.
 Parameters help to make a Task more reusable.
 This task accepts three optional parameters:
 * a path to the Docker build context inside the git source
 * a path to the Dockerfile inside the build context
+* the URL of the image repository where the image should be stored
 * an image tag to apply to the built image

-You may be wondering about how the task authenticates to the image registry for permission to push the image.
+You may be wondering about how the task authenticates to the image repository for permission to push the image.
 This will be covered later on in the tutorial.

 Apply the file to your cluster to create the task.